DannyAntonelli/Neural-Network-from-Scratch/README.md

 $ pip install .
 ```

-If you want to run the mnist example you need additional packages:
+If you want to run the MNIST and Boston housing examples you need additional packages:

 ```bash
 $ pip install -r examples/requirements.txt